sagieppel/Classification-of-specific-image-region-using-a-convolutional-neural-net-with-ROI-mask-input/README.md

 Figure 1.
 Segment-specific Classification using CNN

 For example, in Figure 1  the net is given the same image twice with different masks and output the object class of the segment marked by each mask.
-Weights file of model trained on the 80 categories of the coco dataset is supplied.

 ![](/Figure2.png)